Focus

 Public perceptions of nanotechnology

 Research into public perceptions of nanotechnology is becoming more rigorous with social scientists developing and testing increasingly complex theoretical models.
-This is demonstrated by three papers in the February 2009 issue of Nature Nanotechnology that explore how the public's reaction to nanotechnology depends on cultural predispositions, religiosity and the specific application of the new technology.
-These papers confirm that increased public awareness of nanotechnology will not, on its own, automatically lead to widespread public acceptance
+Researchers have explored, among other things, how the public's reaction to nanotechnology depends on cultural predispositions, religiosity and the specific application of the new technology.
+It is clear that increased public awareness of nanotechnology will not, on its own, automatically lead to widespread public acceptance.
+This page brings together all the articles that Nature Nanotechnology has published on this topic.

 Dan M. Kahan, Donald Braman, Paul Slovic, John Gastil & Geoffrey Cohen